 Melissa Swank: Office Content Manager and Social Media Manager – Tigard, OR

-I joined the Emergency Services Consulting International (ESCI) team in 2013 as a Project Assistant.
+She joined the Emergency Services Consulting International (ESCI) team in 2013 as a Project Assistant.
 My initial responsibilities included support in administrative functions of project-related assignments, including overall planning, tracking, and documentation of multiple projects from the project proposal (RFP) phase to project closeout.
 My role at ESCI has evolved into other positions, including Recruitment Specialist and Quality Assurance Specialist.
 As ESCI’s Recruitment Specialist, I am the lynchpin in all executive recruitment and selection projects for ESCI.
 It is my role to ensure that all recruitment applicants feel fully informed throughout the processes.
 As ESCI’s Quality Assurance (QA) Specialist, I am responsible for ensuring the consistent quality of production processes by developing and implementing sustainable practices and leading the proofing and editing of final products.
 I play a crucial role in business by ensuring that all products (reports, proposals, website, social media, surveys, and newsletters) meet certain thresholds of professionality.
 I daily strive to improve organizational efficiency and profitability by reducing time and product waste.
 My professional experience, keen eye for detail, and training qualify me to provide the highest level of professional support.
 I have a passion for accuracy and fact-checking that permeates every aspect of my professional tasks.
-Education: